praneethkonda-lab/Calculator/README.md

 ## Overview

-This test suite automates the validation of a calculator web app using [Playwright](https://playwright.dev/).
-It covers both integer and decimal operations, ensuring correctness of basic arithmetic logic and proper UI behavior.
+This test suite automates the validation of an online calculator web app (https://www.theonlinecalculator.com/) using [Playwright](https://playwright.dev/).
+It covers both integer and decimal operations, negative and edge case scenarios ensuring correctness of basic arithmetic logic and proper UI behavior.

 ## Test Coverage

-Tests are split into two categories:
+Tests are split into three categories and tried to mimic the Page Object Model (POM) by keeping all the locators in calculator.ts file

 #### Integer Operations ############